shivangg/golife/README.md

 # golife
-Implementation of Conway's Game of Life
+Python exercise to implement user-configurable Conway's Game of Life